taran9999/google-homepage/README.md

 * Adding apps and user icon to the top navbar.
 * Creating the bottom navbar.
 * Coloring bottom navbar.
+* Positioning bottom navbar and elements in it.
 ---
 ## To Do
 * Adding buttons to the center region.
 * Making the search bar look more accurate.
 * Placing the apps and user icons better.
 * Adding hover effects to the apps and user icons.
-* Positioning bottom navbar and elements in it.
+* Figure out how to add the "Carbon neutral since 2007" label to the center of the footer.